mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 An agent is a simple software program - requiring no installation - which connects to CALDERA in order to get instructions.
 It then executes the instructions and sends the results back to the CALDERA server.

+Agents are identified by their paw - or paw print.
+Each agent's paw is unique.
+Deployed agents can run abilities based on which executors are available (ex: `sh` on Linux, `psh` or `cmd` on Windows).

+### Agent management

+To deploy an agent, navigate to the Agents tab and click the "Click here to deploy an agent" button.
+Choose an agent (Sandcat is a good one to start with), and choose a platform (operating system).
+Make sure the options match the expected host and port for the CALDERA server.
+Then, on the target machine, copy and paste the command into the terminal or command prompt and run.
+The new agent should appear in the table on the Agents tab.

+To kill an agent, use the "Kill Agent" button under the agent-specific settings.
+The agent will terminate on its next beacon.

+### Types of agents

 CALDERA includes the following agents:
 * **Sandcat (54ndc47)**:  CALDERA's default agent, A GoLang agent that communicates through the HTTP contact.
 * **Manx**: A reverse-shell agent that communicates via the TCP contact
 * **Ragdoll**: A python agent that communicates via the HTML contact

-To deploy an agent, navigate to *Campaigns -> agents ->* and click 'Click here to deploy an agent' in the GUI.
-Next, select the agent, platform (operating system), and options, noting the group and C2 contact type.
-Then, copy and paste the command into the terminal or prompt on the target.
+### Agent settings

 Several configuration options are available for agents: